 Well, nobody likes visiting a police station but in some cases, it is a necessity.
 If you are the victim of a criminal offence or see one taking place, it is your right and duty to file an FIR on the basis of which an investigation can be started.
 Read on to learn more about online FIR Bangalore and how you can file them.

-How to file FIR online
+How to online report for lost documents

 - Login to the website/ go to the App